The Community Trigger

 When can I use it?

-The Community Trigger can be used if you have reported at least three incidents of anti-social behaviour to a relevant organisation within the previous six months and feel no action has been taken.
-These are incidents where the same behaviour, nuisance or problem has reoccurred and was reported within one month of it happening.
+The Community Trigger can be used if you have reported at least three incidents of anti-social behaviour to a relevant organisation within the previous six months.
+These are incidents where the same behaviour, nuisance or problem has reoccurred, where you feel no effective action has been taken and each incident was reported within one month of it happening.

 For the purpose of the Community Trigger, an incident of anti-social behaviour is defined as behaviour causing harassment, alarm or distress to a member, or members, of the public.
-This could include behaviour such as vandalism, public drunkenness, noisy or abusive neighbours .
+This could include behaviour such as vandalism, public drunkenness, noisy or abusive neighbours.
+Further information about the types of anti-social behaviour can be found on the Kent Police website

 The Community Trigger is not designed to replace existing anti-social behaviour reporting lines or for the reporting of general acts of crime, including hate crimes although these can be included in the number of incidents you have reported if you feel they were part of the anti-social behaviour.
 It may be that if an anti-social behaviour case is already ongoing that this investigation will continue and the Community Trigger would not therefore be appropriate at this time.

 To report an incident of anti-social behaviour please use the Anti-Social Behaviour Online Form here, or call 101 or the Dartford Community Safety Unit (CSU) on 01322 343000.

-If you or someone you know is being bullied, harassed or abused because of your race, religion, disability, sexuality or gender identity then please report it to Kent Police via 101 or the online reporting form.
+If you or someone you know is being bullied, harassed or abused because of your race, religion, disability, sexuality or gender identity then please report it to Kent Police via 101 or the online reporting tool.

 How do I use it?